philipturner/differentiation-for-s4tf/README.md

 import _Differentiation
 ```

-This is an attempt to circumvent the naming issue.
+This is a (failed) attempt to circumvent the naming issue.